njange/AWS-REST-API/README.md

 ## Setting Up DynamoDB Table

 Sign in to the AWS Management Console and search for DynamoDB.

 Click "Create Table" and name your table "employee_info".
-(Screenshot 1: Create DynamoDB Table) Set "EmployeeID" as the Partition Key (primary key).
+(Screenshot 1: Create DynamoDB Table).

+Set "EmployeeID" as the Partition Key (primary key).
 Leave the Sort Key blank.

 Click "Create table".

-Creating a Lambda Function
+Creating a Lambda Function.

 Go to the Lambda service in the console and click "Create function".
 Choose "Author from scratch" and name your function "serverless_api_demo".